chwenyee/tp/docs/DeveloperGuide.md

 ---

-## Instructions for Manual Testing
+## Appendix: Instructions for Manual Testing

 Below is a suggested guide for **manual testing** of the ClinicEase application in a Command Line Interface (CLI) environment.

----

 ## 1. Getting Started